Gijs-Koot/frog-docker-flask-gunicorn/README.md

     docker-compose up

-and send a text either encoded as "text" in a `json` body.
-Using `httpie` for example:
+and send a text encoded as "text" in a `json` body.
+Using `httpie` for example, see below.

     $ cat test.json
     {